Continuation of Coverage for Benefited Employees (COBRA)

 Once you have received your COBRA Election Notice you can create and access your online account at mybenefits.wageworks.com.
 If you need assistance you can click the Message Center tab or call 1-877-722-2667 from 5 a.m. to 5 p.m.
 Pacific Time, Monday through Friday (excluding holidays).

-To ensure that all covered individuals receive information properly and efficiently, it is important that you keep your address current by logging into the SAP Portal (City employees only) and updating your Personal Profile in SAP Self-Services.
+To ensure that all covered individuals receive information properly and efficiently, it is important that you keep your address current by logging into the SAP Portal (City employees only) and updating your Personal Profile.
 If you have already left City employment you may call Personnel at 619-236-6400 to update your contact information.
 Failure on your part to do so may result in delayed notifications or a loss of COBRA coverage options.